-Main goal of our research is the understand of dark matter via the study of electroweak gauge bosons.
-To reach this goal, we pursue three different kind of activities, namely the precision measurement of the W boson at the Large Hadron Collider, the search for axion-like particles at the ALPS-II experiment and the development and construction of new particle detectors based on Micromegas Technology.
+Main goal of our research is the probe the Standard Model of Particle Physics with electroweak gauge bosons.
+To reach this goal, we pursue three different kind of activities, namely the precision measurement of the W boson mass and its width at the Large Hadron Collider, the search for axion-like particles at the ALPS-II, the BabyIAXO and the FASER experiment as well as the development and construction of new particle detectors based on Micromegas Technology.

 Electroweak Precision Measurements

 Modern particle physics encounters a fundamental problem.
 Over the past decades we have been describing particles that compose our Universe and their interactions in increasing detail.
 Nevertheless, there is still a big gap to fill before we are able to tell the whole story.

 We have not yet understood how elementary particles acquire their mass, or in other words, what is the role of the famous Higgs Boson.
 The newly discovered particle at CERN's Large Hadron Collider in July 2012, could be the long thought Higgs-Boson - or it might be something completely new beyond our todays theories.
 Within our theory of fundamental interactions (called Standard Model of Particle Physics), the mass of the W-Boson, the mass of the top-quark and also the mass of the Higgs-Boson are related through so-called "Quantum Loop Corrections", illustrated via Feynman diagrams on the right.
 These relations allow us to get a definite answer on the nature of the newly found particle, via the precision measurements of the mass of three fundamental particles, namely the W boson, the top quark and the Higgs boson candidate (see second Figure on the right).